Skip to content

 • TSV (Tab Separated Values): Although the term CSV has become established, CSV files are often problematic because it is unclear which separator is used.

 • In countries where numbers with decimal places are separated by a period, a comma is usually used as the separator.
-This allows decimal numbers to be stored in CSV files without any problems and without confusing the separation (problems arise when thousand separators are also stored here, which leads to corruption of the file structure, as the thousand separator in these countries is often a “,”).
+This allows decimal numbers to be stored in CSV files without without confusing the data separation (problems arise when thousand separators are also stored here, which leads to corruption of the file structure, as the thousand separator in these countries is often a “,”).

 • In countries that separate decimal places with a comma, a semicolon is used as the data separator in CSV files.Unfortunately, such files are also called CSV, which regularly leads to confusion and technical problems.